gibbok/notes-web-vitals/README.md

 ### Lighthouse

-Lighthouse is an open-source, automated tool for improving the quality of web pages.
+Lighthouse is an open-source (Lab tool), automated tool for improving the quality of web pages.
 It can run on developer machine in Chome devoper tools or it is possible to automate running Lighthouse for every commit, viewing the changes, and preventing regressions https://github.com/GoogleChrome/lighthouse-ci